ClickHouse/ClickHouse/website/blog/en/2021/clickhouse-v21.12-released.md

 ORDER BY EventDate WITH FILL STEP INTERVAL 1 MONTH
 ```

-`INTERVAL` is the standard SQL operator, you can use SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, QUARTER and YEAR.
+`INTERVAL` is a standard SQL operator, you can use SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, QUARTER and YEAR.

 **How does this help you?**